choyon-sarker/Ki-Kinbo/README.md

 3. **Test Firebase Integration:**
    - Try signing in or registering to ensure Firebase Authentication is working.
    - Verify data is stored in the Firebase Realtime Database as you interact with the app.
-## Usage
-**For Customers:**
-- **Sign Up and Log In:** Users can create accounts and securely log in through Firebase Authentication to access personalized features.
-- **Browse and Search Products:** Explore products by categories or search for specific items.
-- **Add to Cart and Checkout:** Add items to the shopping cart and complete purchases through a secure, straightforward checkout process.
-- **Order Tracking:** Track the status of orders in real-time after checkout.
-- **Account Management:** Update profile details, view order history, and manage saved items.

-**For Shop Managers:**
-- **Inventory Control:** Access the product management section to add, edit, or delete items, monitor stock levels, and manage listings.
-- **Sales Tracking:** Review sales data and generate reports to understand trends and track sales performance.
-- **Order Fulfillment:** Oversee the entire order lifecycle, from order placement to delivery, ensuring timely processing and shipment.